Leroy McGahuey

-Leroy Sanford McGahuey (October 18, 1920 – August 20, 1962) was an American murderer and suspected serial killer who was convicted and later executed for a double murder committed in Oregon in 1961, and was considered a prime suspect in a 1957 murder in Washington State.
-He was the final convict to be executed in Oregon prior to Furman v.
-Georgia, as well as the last to be executed in the state's gas chamber.
+Leroy Sanford McGahuey (October 18, 1920 – August 20, 1962) was an American murderer and suspected serial killer convicted and executed for a double murder in Oregon in 1961, and a prime suspect in a 1957 murder in Washington State.
+He was the last person to be executed in Oregon before the state temporarily abolished capital punishment in 1964 and before Furman v.
+Georgia, and the final to be executed in the state's gas chamber.

 Murders

 Eleanor Bollinger (suspected)

 On July 6, 1957, 31-year-old Eleanor Bollinger, a Sunday school teacher residing in Mineral, Washington, went berry picking near her father's farmhouse but failed to return.
 On July 21, her body was found in some woodland, showing signs that she had been repeatedly stabbed and beaten.
 Investigators determined that she had likely been murdered in another location and then transported here, but with no useful information or viable suspects, the case quickly went cold.